 Lorina’s recent performance highlights include: A recital for Youth Music Foundation Australia; the role of Leila in excerpts from The Pearlfishers with Darwin Symphony Orchestra, the soprano solo in the Messiah for Tokyo Art Foundation and appearances as Violetta and Musetta for Opera Australia.

 In 2016, Lorina appears with the Tasmanian Symphony in their Gilbert & Sullivan Spectacular and later this year, in their presentation of Haydn’s The Creation.
 She appeared with the Melbourne Bach Choir in their St Matthew’s Passion, performed Salammbô's Aria from Citizen Kane under Maestro John Wilson with the Sydney Symphony, appeared as Musetta in La Boheme for Moet Hennessy at Hanoi Opera Theatre Vietnam; features in further concerts across China, and continues her association with Opera Australia, performing Musetta (La Boheme) and Woglinde in Das Rheingold and Götterdämmerung, as well as featuring in the company’s Opera in the Domain (Sydney) and Opera in the Bowl (Melbourne) concerts.

-Upcoming performances include: Violetta in La Traviata and her Helpmann Award winning performance as Roxana in Krol Roger for Opera Australia in 2017, a regional tour with the Tasmanian Symphony Orchestra entitled an Ode to Nellie Melba and she performs in the St Johns Passion with Melbourne Bach Choir at Melbourne Recital Centre.
+In 2017, appearances include: Violetta in La Traviata and her Helpmann Award winning performance as Roxana in Krol Roger for Opera Australia in 2017, a regional tour with the Tasmanian Symphony Orchestra entitled an Ode to Nellie Melba and she performs in the St Johns Passion with Melbourne Bach Choir at Melbourne Recital Centre.